james-jhnsn/ElastiServe/README.md

    aws secretsmanager create-secret --name github-token --description "Github access token for cdk" --secret-string GITHUB_ACCESS_TOKEN --region REGION

 Remember, always keep your GitHub access token confidential.
 Never expose it in your public repositories or elsewhere.

+# Deploy Web Application

+## Bootstrap CDK in Your Account

+If you're deploying with the AWS CDK for the first time in a specific account or region, you'll need to bootstrap it.
+If you're unsure about whether you've bootstrapped already, executing the command below will upgrade the bootstrap stack if needed:

+bash
+      npx cdk bootstrap aws://ACCOUNT-NUMBER/REGION

+For example:

+bash

+      npx cdk bootstrap aws://123456789012/us-east-1

+You can retrieve your account number from the AWS Management Console and the Region name from the official Region list.

+These bootstrap resources are contained within an AWS CloudFormation stack, typically named CDKToolkit.
+You can find it in the CloudFormation console.

+**Build and Deploy the CDK Application**

+Once you've bootstrapped your account and region, you can build and deploy your CDK application.

+**Build the CDK app:**

+bash

+      npm run build